Silicon photonics: Optical communications

 In a typical optical link, data is first transferred from the electrical to the optical domain using an electro-optic modulator or a directly modulated laser.
 An electro-optic modulator can vary the intensity and/or the phase of the optical carrier.
 In silicon photonics, a common technique to achieve modulation is to vary the density of free charge carriers.
 Variations of electron and hole densities change the real and the imaginary part of the refractive index of silicon as described by the empirical equations of Soref and Bennett.
-Modulators can consist of both forward-biased PIN diodes, which generally generate large phase-shifts but suffer of lower speeds, as well as of reverse-biased PN junctions.
+Modulators can consist of both forward-biased PIN diodes, which generally generate large phase-shifts but suffer of lower speeds, as well as of reverse-biased p–n junctions.
 A prototype optical interconnect with microring modulators integrated with germanium detectors has been demonstrated.

 Non-resonant modulators, such as Mach-Zehnder interferometers, have typical dimensions in the millimeter range and are usually used in telecom or datacom applications.
-Resonant devices, such as ring-resonators, can have dimensions of few tens of micrometers only, occupying therefore much smaller areas.
+Resonant devices, such as ring-resonators, can have dimensions of only tens of micrometers, therefore occupying much smaller areas.
 In 2013, researchers demonstrated a resonant depletion modulator that can be fabricated using standard Silicon-on-Insulator Complementary Metal-Oxide-Semiconductor (SOI CMOS) manufacturing processes.
 A similar device has been demonstrated as well in bulk CMOS rather than in SOI.

 On the receiver side, the optical signal is typically converted back to the electrical domain using a semiconductor photodetector.
-The semiconductor used for carrier generation has usually a band-gap smaller than the photon energy, and the most common choice is pure germanium.
-Most detectors utilize a PN junction for carrier extraction, however, detectors based on metal–semiconductor junctions (with germanium as the semiconductor) have been integrated into silicon waveguides as well.
+The semiconductor used for carrier generation usually had a band-gap smaller than the photon energy, and the most common choice is pure germanium.
+Most detectors use a p–n junction for carrier extraction, however, detectors based on metal–semiconductor junctions (with germanium as the semiconductor) have been integrated into silicon waveguides as well.
 More recently, silicon-germanium avalanche photodiodes capable of operating at 40 Gbit/s have been fabricated.

 Complete transceivers have been commercialized in the form of active optical cables.